Nootropics for Opiates Withdrawal

 Opiates are a category of drugs which help their users to cure or manage pain.
 These drugs are derivative of opium which is a product of a poppy plant.
 Opiates drugs are also popular with various other names, such as narcotics and opioids.
 The expression opiate also refers to some of the synthetic opiates like heroin, morphine and codeine and Oxycontin.

-Various studies conducted by the confirmed that nearly 12 million people in America abuse opiates.
+Various studies conducted by the National Institute on Drug Abuse confirmed that nearly 12 million people in America abuse opiates.
 And the figures of opiate abusers all over the world stand between 27 and 37 million.

 Opiate drugs generate a feeling of happiness or ecstasy which could be addictive to some users.
 These drugs are legal for curing pain.
 However, several individuals develop tolerance and they increasingly crave more opiates to achieve the effect.
 As a result, they develop an opiate addiction.